Handling Both Expected and Unexpected Weed Issues

 The W3FE varieties also gave him another tool to control glyphosate-resistant weeds and volunteer cotton that didn’t contain the Enlist trait.
 It fit well in his herbicide program this year.

-Woehl started with residual “yellow” herbicides preemergence.
+Woehl started with a residual “yellow” herbicides preemergence.
 He followed with Enlist One tank-mixed with Roundup PowerMax®, which provided two additional modes of action.

 Staying on target